Parcel Locker Meaning

 Parcel lockers are larger than P.O. boxes and are privately owned by apartment buildings, corporations, or in conjunction with a system of PO boxes at the post office.
 If someone has sent you something too large for a PO box, it’ll be waiting in a nearby parcel locker.

 P.O.
 Boxes usually hold small packages, letters, and magazines.
 Parcel lockers can hold oversized packages or several small packages.
-Both a P.O.
+A P.O.
 Box and a parcel locker have a sturdy lock and single key access for enhanced security.

 How big are parcel lockers?

-The standard overall size of a commercial parcel locker is 79 inches tall, 39 ½ inches wide, and the depth is 24 inches.
+The standard overall size of a commercial parcel locker is 79 inches tall and 39 ½ inches wide, and the depth is 24 inches.
 Additions can be included to accommodate larger or refrigerated lockers.

 Locker compartment sizes can vary but do so mostly in height.
 USPS standard is a width of at least 12 inches and a depth of at least 15 inches.
 Manufacturers can grow on these numbers, but will not be lesser than these dimensions in depth and width.